-The Power of Persuasion - Advertising assessment

-Master of his Craft - Shakespeare assessment
+Creative Writing- Short story

+Textual Conversations- Comparative Essay

-Area of Study - Justice assessment
+Area of Study - Discursive Writing- Justice

-Close Study of Text - Poetry assessment
+Close Study of Text - Critical essay

 Half Yearly Examination

-Yearly Examination

-∕our name: ∕our signature:
+Yearly Examination- Standard or Entrance Exam

+Ύ our name:

+Y our signature:

-You also need to get your teacher to verify your choice
+Y ou also need to get your teacher to verify your choice

-Feacher's name:
+Γε eacher's name:

-Feacher's signature:
+Γε eacher's signature:

-Please note that if you selected English Extension you will be consulted by the Hoselected English Advanced you may also be consulted by the Head Teacher.
-If you studies an interview with the Head Teacher and contact home is required.
+Please note that if you selected English Extension you will be consulted by the Head Teacher.
+If you selected English Advanced you may also be consulted by the Head Teacher.
+If you selected English Studies an interview with the Head Teacher and contact home is required.